FlavScents AInsights Entry for Veratraldehyde (CAS: 120-14-9)

 8. Practical Insights for Formulators

-Veratraldehyde is prized for its ability to enhance and modify vanilla and creamy notes, making it a staple in both flavor and fragrance formulations.
-It synergizes well with other sweet and floral compounds, providing depth and complexity.
+Veratraldehyde is valued for its ability to impart a rich, vanilla-like aroma, enhancing both flavor and fragrance compositions.
+It synergizes well with other sweet and creamy notes, such as vanillin and ethyl vanillin, to create complex, multi-dimensional profiles.

 Citation hooks: FlavScents; industry practice